Skip to content

 1) Welcome (Host)

 Good morning respected teachers and dear students.
-Today we are gathered to observe Gandhi Jayanti, celebrated on October 2, the birth anniversary of Mahatma Gandhi and the UN International Day of Non-Violence.
+Today we are gathered to observe Gandhi Jayanti, celebrated on October 2, the birth anniversary of Mahatma Gandhi and also the United Nations International Day of Non-Violence.

 2) Short Context (Host)

 Gandhi taught the world that truth and non-violence can be powerful tools for change.
-Today’s assembly is about reflecting on these values and practicing them in everyday life—at school, at home, and online.
+Today’s assembly is about reflecting on these values and thinking about how we can practice them in daily life—at school, at home, and even online.

 3) Thought for the Day (Student)